Tight contact structures without symplectic fillings are everywhere

 An important special case is when there is a contact form $\alpha$ that is \textit{index-positive}, meaning, following \cite[Section 9.5]{CieOan18}, that all contractible periodic orbits are non-degenerate and have positive degree for $\alpha_i \equiv \alpha$ the given contact form.
-A very useful aspect of the ADC condition is that it is preserved under flexible surgery \cite{Laz20}, whereas index-positivity is not.
+Here, we introduce a slight generalization of index-positivity as follows:

 \begin{definition} A contact form $\alpha$ on a contact manifold $(Y,\xi)$ with $c_1(\xi)$-torsion, is called \emph{$k$-index positive}, if the contact form $\alpha$ is Morse-Bott non-degenerate along contractible Reeb orbits and $|\gamma|:=n-3+\mu_{LCZ}(\gamma)$ is strictly bigger than $k$ for all contractible Reeb orbits $\gamma$, where $\mu_{LCZ}$ is the lower semicontinous extension of the Conley-Zehnder index. \end{definition} We recall that the degree $\vert \cdot \vert$ in \Cref{def:index-pos} is known as the \emph{lower SFT degree}, as introduced by McLean \cite{Reeb}.
 Recall also from \cite[Definition 1.7]{Bothesis} that the Reeb flow $\varphi_t$ of a contact form $\alpha$ is called \emph{Morse-Bott non-degenerate} if closed periodic orbits with a given action $T$ come in closed smooth submanifolds $N_T$ so that the rank of $\rd\alpha\vert_{N_T}$ is locally constant and $TN_T=\ker(\rd\varphi_T-\Id)$ at all points of $N_T$.